spillz/picty/user-guide/user_interface.rst

 The Main Window
 ---------------

-The main window has five main components, two of which may be hidden.
+The main window has six main components, although some of them may be hidden.
 The picture below shows the main window after opening a collection and viewing an image:

 .. image :: screenshots/main-window-annotated-complete.png

-The five components of the interface are:
+The components of the interface are:

 1. **Collections Notebook**: Collections are displayed in a "tabbed" notebook, with each page of the notebook representing an open